Middlebury Shield

 A. DEFINITIONS

-A complainant is an individual who is reported to have experienced conduct that could constitute Prohibited Conduct, regardless of whether the individual makes a report or seeks disciplinary action
+Reporting Individual means an individual who is reported to have experienced conduct that could constitute Prohibited Conduct, regardless of whether the individual makes a report or seeks disciplinary action.
+“Reporting Individual” has the same meaning as “Complainant” as that term is used in the 2020 regulations; the terms “Complainant” and “Reporting Individual” may be used interchangeably for the purposes of this Procedure.

 2. Respondent